 Small is beautiful: boutique hotels, lodges and guesthouses are reporting an uplift in enquiries for sole use of a property, whether by families, groups of friends, or travel companies.
 Airbnb and other rental companies are expected to see an uplift too, although renters may well want assurances on the cleanliness of the property.
 Camping, caravans and campervans are expected to boom with many campsites already getting bookings.

 With concern over ensuring the hygiene of buffets, it is unlikely that these will have the popularity they had, at least in the short term.
 One could argue that this is no bad thing; tempting as they often are, they are inevitably a higher risk health-wise.
+Where they are still available, the current recommendation is that food is safely behind screens, and that staff fill the plates.
+Time slots to keep queues to a minimum are also recommended.

 If you’re anything like the Wanderlust team you’re gasping for fresh air, big open spaces and somewhere beautiful to stretch your legs.
 Walking, cycling and outdoor trips generally are expected to boom.

 But we’re also craving bustling cafés and encounters with strangers, so it'll be about finding safe ways to do that.
-Museums and other popular sites are looking at restricting numbers, bringing in pre-booked entry, and offering exclusive out of hours experiences.
+Museums and other popular sites are looking at restricting numbers, bringing in e-tickets and pre-booked entry, and offering exclusive out of hours experiences.

 The good news is that the hiatus in travel has given the best travel companies time to devise innovative new itineraries.
 And this could also be the end of the curse of overtourism - at least for now.
 We may find ourselves travelling less, but having an even richer and more life-enhancing experience when we do travel.